-- A Los Alamos "Nuclear Track Plate Evaluation Procedure" dated 2/27/56 (in LASL 1979) states that: "It has been found that NTPs which are not worn, but are processed and 'read,' will indicate some exposure.
+- A Los Alamos "Nuclear Track Plate Evaluation Procedure" dated February 27, 1956 (in LASL 1979), stated that: "It has been found that NTPs which are not worn, but are processed and 'read,' will indicate some exposure.
 This exposure varies somewhat with the seasons, etc., and is attributed to cosmic radiation.
-Therefore, whenever a group of NTPs are packaged for issue, a "blank" NTP is also packaged and immediately sent to P-10 for processing and reading.
-Then the blank's exposure will be subtracted from the personnel's neutron exposure during the process of evaluating the NTPs." - A November 1974 sheet of potential values for the Remarks Code used in dosimetry records (in LASL 1974) has a Code 025 that signified "Used as Blank" and an August 1976 revision has a Code 247 that signified "Control film inadvertently issued to a visitor- D. P. 4/7/76."

-- A July 23, 1991 memo from to the Dosimetry Evaluation Book (in LANL 1996) indicates that, in response to a finding from a DOELAP on-site audit, "several 'unirradiated dosimeters' have been added to the blind audit program since January, 1991." - An April 29, 2003 memo from Jeffrey Hoffman to Michael McNaughton (in LANL 2003) discusses two environmental dosimeters that had been labeled "vault dosimeters" in error. - LA-UR-03-1037, "LANL 8823 Neutron Blind Audits at TA-36" (in LANL 2003), indicates that the blind-testing protocol at that time included 19 whole-body TLDs, 13 extremity TLDs, 13 track-etch dosimeters each quarter, of which four, three, and three respectively were "non-irradiated controls."
+Therefore, whenever a group of NTPs are packaged for issue, a 'blank' NTP is also packaged and immediately sent to P-10 for processing and reading.
+Then the blank's exposure will be subtracted from the personnel's neutron exposure during the process of evaluating the NTPs." - A November 1974 sheet of potential values for the Remarks Code used in dosimetry records (in LASL 1974) had a Code 025 that signified "Used as Blank," and an August 1976 revision had a Code 247 that signified "Control film inadvertently issued to a visitor- D. P. 4/7/76." - A July 23, 1991, memorandum from to the Dosimetry Evaluation Book (in LANL 1996) indicated that, in response to a finding from a DOE Laboratory Accreditation Program (DOELAP) onsite audit, "several 'unirradiated dosimeters' have been added to the blind audit program since January, 1991." - An April 29, 2003, memorandum (in LANL 2003) from Jeffrey Hoffman to Michael McNaughton, both LANL employees, discussed two environmental dosimeters that had been labeled "vault dosimeters" in error. - LA-UR-03-1037, "LANL 8823 Neutron Blind Audits at TA-36" (in LANL 2003), indicated that the blind-testing protocol at that time included 19 WB TLDs, 13 extremity TLDs, and 13 TEDs each quarter, of which four, three, and three, respectively, were "non-irradiated controls."